 Public hospitals treatment is for all people.
 However, when choosing to visit private facilities, the government obligates providing health insurance for non-Saudis that works in the Kingdom under the Cooperative Health Insurance Law and its executive regulations.

-In dealing quickly with humanitarian and critical situations, the Kingdom hosts some foreign wounded and injured people and provides them with specialized treatment services at the highest levels.
+As for dealing with foreign humanitarian and critical situations, the Kingdom hosts the wounded and injured people from foreign countries and provides them with specialized treatment services at the highest levels.
 The Kingdom also regularly hosts conjoined twins for surgical separation.

 The Ministry of Health launched a drug directory for smart devices, aimed at enabling physicians, pharmacists, and nursing staff to verify medication doses before prescribing, dispensing or administrating them to patients.